Universitas Scholarium — A Community of Scholars Log In

 III · The Classical Way

-Speak with the classics
+Speak with the Classics

 Sit with Cicero in Latin, Pāṇini in Sanskrit, Confucius in Classical Chinese, Saadi in Persian.
 Not language teaching — immersion through scholarship.
 The classics converse in their own tongue.
 You ask, you stumble, you ask again.
 The way it has always been done.